 Regular, daily, on-time attendance at school is extremely important.
 It is assumed that missed work can always be made up.
 This is only partly true.
 The paperwork can be done, but the most important part of class-the instruction and activities-cannot be duplicated.
 This is why regular attendance is so important to a child's success in school.
-Attending classes regularly, doing the assigned work and contributing in class are directly related to success in school.
-Only when a student is present in the classroom is the student's mental growth going to be enriched by the contribution of fellow classmates' ideas, teachers' explanations of assignments and the introduction of supplementary materials.
+Attending classes regularly, doing the assigned work, and contributing in class are directly related to success in school.
+Only when a student is present in the classroom is the student's mental growth going to be enriched by the contribution of fellow classmates' ideas, teachers' explanations of assignments, and the introduction of supplementary materials.
 There is really no way to fully duplicate the classroom experience after a student has been absent.
-Excessive absences may result in a report to the Truant Officer.
+Excessive absences may result in a report to the Truancy Officer.

 Illinois law requires that whoever has custody or control of any child between six (by September 1st) and seventeen years of age shall assure that the child attends school in the district in which he or she resides, during the entire time school is in session (unless the child has already graduated from high school).
-Illinois law also requires that whoever has custody or control of a child who is enrolled in the school, regardless of the child's age, shall assure that the child attends school during the entire time school is in session.

 It is the responsibility of the parent to see that a student is in regular attendance, to authorize any absence, and to notify the school in advance or at the time of any absence.
-The law is specific and parents must cooperate with the school to insure that regular attendance is enforced.
+The law is specific and parents must cooperate with the school to ensure that regular attendance is enforced.